microtrain/bootcamp/09-PHP/04-FormValidation.md

 ```

 ### Namespace
-At the end of the day a name space is simply a way to disambiguate name collisions.
+At the end of the day, a namespace is a way to disambiguate name collisions.
 Earlier we created a class called Validate().
 Validation classes are fairly common and let's say you liked specific methods from two different vendors both of who named the class Validate, suddenly you have a collision.

-Lets say we have two vendors Sally and Bob and I like Sally's email method and Bob's phone method.
-I want to load this class from both vendors but without a name space the autoloader would not know which class to load into a given object.
+Let's say we have two vendors Sally and Bob and I like Sally's email method and Bob's phone method.
+I want to load this class from both vendors but without a namespace, the autoloader would not know which class to load into a given object.
 I might try to include then instantiate but there is no guarantee this will work as classes tend to get cached.

 ```php
 include 'vendor/Sally/src/Validation/Validate.php';